|

 Learn Some French – A Little Goes a Long Way!

-Don’t be put off by the myth that Parisians are rude and unaccommodating to tourists.
-As long as you greet everyone with a Bonjour and make sure to be polite, most locals we’ve encountered have been absolutely lovely.
-It will help if you learn a few important French phrases.
+As long as you greet everyone with a smile and a Bonjour – which is perhaps the most important part! – and make sure to be polite, most locals we’ve encountered have been absolutely lovely.

 In our experience, people are always happier when you make an effort to use their own language.
 Not just in France, but just about everywhere in the world.